ABOUT PWR EVENTS OUR RESEARCH SPONSORSHIP FR

 Our aim

 We are striving to push further and think bigger.
 The expansion of our research program depends on the generous donations of sponsors and donors.
+Our fundraising event is an opportunity for Montrealers to celebrate our city’s culinary talent, connect with family and friends and experience an unforgettable evening with breathtaking views.
+Because at the heart of everything we do, we look to increase hope, connections and time with loved ones.

 We will continue to reach for the stars.

-Team Leads
+Team leads

 Our Reseachers

-Joanne Alfieri MDCM, FRCPC
+Joanne Alfieri MMEd, MDCM, FRCPC

 Tarek Hijal MDCM, FRCPC